NETWAYS/foreman-training/architecture/02_smart_proxy.md

 systems from higher ochestration tools such as Foreman.

 The Project provides packages for installation on RHEL/CentOS and Debian/Ubuntu.
-Installing from source allows to support other Linux distributions and also Windows which is required for some implementations of subsystems.
+Installing from source enables supporting other Linux distributions and also Windows which is required for some implementations of subsystems.

 There are different implementations of various subsystems included in the Smart Proxy by default